Butte Daredevils

-The Butte Daredevils were a basketball team in the Continental Basketball Association that played from 2006 to 2008.
+The Butte Daredevils were a basketball team in the Continental Basketball Association (CBA) that played from 2006 to 2008.
 They played their home games at the Butte Civic Center in Butte, Montana.
-The team was named in honor of Butte native Evel Knievel, the famous daredevil.
 The franchise hosted the 2007 CBA All-Star Game.

+Team history

+The Butte Daredevils were named in honor of Butte native Evel Knievel.
+Their logo, featuring a motorcycle helmet and patriotic flag, makes reference to him.
+The team was owned by Apex Sportstainment, who also owned the Utah Eagles and Great Falls Explorers in 2006.

+In January 2008, it was announced that the franchise was in an undisclosed amount of debt due to low crowd figures and business sponsorships.

 The team folded in August 2008 via a letter to the Montana Standard newspaper after months of speculation.